 Enter chooses the menu item selected, and advances the menu to the next options list.
-(See "Controller Menu Options" in this section for additional information.)
+(See "EQP Controller Menu Options" in this section for additional information).
+Pressing the enter button is required when performing a configuration download to the EQP Controller from an Ethernet connected PC running S3.